Chicken soup: Korea

 Samgyetang is a Korean chicken soup with insam (Korean ginseng), daechu (dried jujube fruits), garlic, ginger, glutinous rice, and sometimes other medicinal herbs.
 It is believed to be not only a cure for physical ailments but also a preventer of sickness.
 Dak baeksuk, a type of chicken broth with garlic, is also popular among Koreans.
 It is believed by some to help cure minor illnesses such as the common cold.
 Some types of baeksuk also contains noodles, similar to chicken noodle soup.

 Mexico

-Caldo de pollo, also known as Consome de Pollo, is a common Latin-American soup made with whole chicken pieces instead of chopped or shredded chicken, and large cuts of vegetables, such as half-slices of potatoes and whole leaves of cabbage.
+Caldo de pollo, also known as consome de pollo, is a common Latin American soup made with whole chicken pieces instead of chopped or shredded chicken, and large cuts of vegetables, such as half-slices of potatoes and whole leaves of cabbage.
 Another variation of chicken soup is caldo tlalpeño which is garnished with chopped avocado, white cheese, and a chipotle chile.

-Pakistan

-Various forms of chicken soups exist in Pakistan.
-The most famous one is Chicken Corn Soup, served as a popular street food in the winter.
-White vinegar with green chilli slices, soy sauce, and red chilli sauce are condiments often served alongside chicken soup.
-Variations of chicken soup include Chicken and Egg Soup, Hot and Sour Soup, Chicken Noodle Soup and Simple Chicken Soup.
-'Murghi ki Yakhni' is a simple, traditional chicken broth, often served as a remedy for the common cold.

 Peru

 Aguadito de pollo is a traditional chicken soup in Peruvian cuisine consisting of chicken, cilantro, vegetables and spices.

-Caldo de Gallina (lit., "broth of hen"), the Peruvian form of chicken soup, is made with whole pieces of chicken instead of chopped or shredded chicken, along with potatoes, egg noodles, and hard-boiled eggs.
+Caldo de gallina (lit., "broth of hen"), the Peruvian form of chicken soup, is made with whole pieces of chicken instead of chopped or shredded chicken, along with potatoes, egg noodles, and hard-boiled eggs.
 Lime wedges and chili or aji pepper paste are added as condiments.